FREQUENTLY ASKED QUESTIONS

 How old do you have to be for the Youth Athletic events?

-Youth athletics are open to boys and girls ages 12 - 17.
+Youth athletics are open to young people, ages 12 - 17.
 See our "athlete registration" page for events and times.

 Do I have to wear a kilt to compete?